SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/test/README.md

   ![Response](img/partner-list-example.png)

-5. Now change the URL by adding the following text right after the service ID **ZAPI_GEO_O2**.
-This will call **Get In Radius** function to show all the partners in radius 500 km around *Walldorf, Germany* (defined by geo coordinates).
-Make sure that your response is not empty and contains distance (in kilometers) for every found partner.
+5. Change the URL by adding the following text right after the **ZAPI_GEO_O2** service ID.
+This will call the **Get In Radius** function to show all the partners in radius 500 km around *Walldorf, Germany* (defined by geo coordinates).
+Make sure that your response is not empty and contains the distance (in kilometers) for every partner who is found.

 ~~~url
 /getInRadius?radius=500&point_lat='49.2896256'&point_lon='8.6409216'